Heating with Wood & the Environment: Part 2 – Choose Environmentally Friendly Firewood

 It is always better for the environment to burn firewood near its origin.
 The fewer miles the wood travels, the less gasoline used, and the better the carbon footprint.
 In addition, some trees may be diseased or infested with pests, and you could introduce these tree killers to new areas when you move wood a long distance.
-Because of this issue, there are frequently restrictions and “quarantines” on firewood movement in many states – you can look your state up here.
+Because of this issue, there are frequently restrictions and “quarantines” on firewood movement in many states.
 In Virginia and Maryland, for example, there have been restrictions and recent quarantines because of Emerald Ash Borer infestations.
 This troublesome Asian beetle is thought to have been introduced to the country in 2002 and to the DC area in 2007, and has utterly decimated local populations of Ash trees.

 First, if you have the capabilities to remove the wood yourself, you can ask around town to see if anyone has wood they need removed.
 Your neighbors may have free wood in the form of stumps, fallen trees, limps, and branches just laying around on their property.
 You might be able to do them a favor, and get free eco-friendly firewood in the process.
-Just be sure to ask them first – assuming wood is free for the taking could bring you some problems!
+Just be sure to ask them first!

 Another way of obtaining waste wood is to ask a professional give you theirs.
 Landscapers and tree care professionals often have an overabundance of wood.
 If you pass one at work next to a pile of freshly felled limbs, you may be doing them a favor by seeing if they would like help taking some of it off their hands.
 Occasionally, a friendly tree professional will even drop off the wood for you if you aren’t out of the way.